SamsungDForum/AVPlaySeamlessStillMode-/README.md

-# AVPlaySeamlessStillMode-
+# AVPlay SeamlessPlay - MixedFrame mode

-This application demonstrates the usage of `webapis.avplay` API playing videos in seamless manner using Still mode.
+This application demonstrates the usage of `webapis.avplaystore` API playing videos in seamless manner using Mixedframe mode.
+Using AVPlay store you can run two players simultaneously.
 With this API it is possible to have a video player in application.
 AVPlay is alternative to HTML5 player and has many advantages over it including: wider range of codecs and formats, DRMs support, hardware acceleration.
 It is highly recommended for handling videos in SSSP applications.

 ## How to use the AVPlay SeamlessPlay application

-First add videos to project folder and alternate playList array values with videos name.
-After building and installing the app, press play to start seamless playback.
+First add videos to project folder and alternate url values with videos name.
+After building and installing the app, video playback will start automatically.
+Review Main.onKeyDown for other playback options.

 ## Supported platforms